nathanielreich2k/Packet-Tracer/README.md

 ![Screenshot 2024-06-06 162509](https://github.com/nathanielreich2k/Packet-Tracer/assets/155709615/e1fff7f8-39fc-4783-9bab-2b3cb62591a2)

-OUTPUT: A Ping was sent from PC 1 to PC 2
+*Ref 2:  A Ping was sent from PC 1 to PC 2

 ![ping](https://github.com/nathanielreich2k/Packet-Tracer/assets/155709615/609e2f62-8051-412b-8294-608735f87c28)

+✨ LAB NAME: VLAN Network Topolgy

+OBJECTIVE: The aim is to configure a simple network to allow connectivity for sending and receiving packets.

+THEORY: A router will ensure the security of data and provides access to the internet.